2019 Call for Papers

 Please read submission requirements carefully.

-Upload three PDF formatted documents (MS word-only documents will not be accepted):
+Upload three PDF formatted documents (other document formats will not be accepted):

 - The first PDF should only include the manuscript with the title of the paper on the first page.
 Do not include the author’s name or contact information.